Why Invest In New York

 5) Market the property at the eventual sale

 1) 959 First Avenue.
-Clients reserved at pre-construction from developer Toll Brothers.
+Client reserved this new launch condo at pre-construction stage from developer Toll Brothers.
 Buy decision driven by quality of interiors, location and reservation deposit of only 10 percent.
 Rented out to top quality tenants since purchase was completed. $2 million price point for one bedrooms.

 2) 200 Chambers Street.
 Luxury building in Tribeca with premium price and rents.
 The low carrying costs and high demand make this a good investment.
 Located next to Whole Foods, World Trade Center, Goldman Sachs headquarters.
 This apartment faces the building’s zen garden and comes with a washer/dryer within the apartment.
 Approx $1.5 million for one bedroom.

 3) 502 Park Avenue.
 Top prewar condo at 59 St and Park Avenue, steps away from Central Park.
 Client wanted the best location and a distinctive building.
 Building was formerly the Hotel Delmonico and converted to residential condo by Trump.
 Investing in a pre-war condo is an attractive strategy because pre-war condos are limited and there is strong demand for such prized assets.

 Follow On Instagram